Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Your iPhone or iPod touch can connect either with the free Hotmail service, or the Hotmail Plus service - both will work fine (and you do not need to be subscribing to the Hotmail Plus service to connect with your iPhone / iPod).

-Setup a new email account Once the Settings screen loads, tab on Mail, Contacts, Calendars.
+Once the Settings screen loads, tap on Mail, Contacts, Calendars.

-Then tab on Add Account... and the next screen will display the types of email accounts you can setup on your iPhone or iPod touch: Microsoft Exchange, Mobile Me, Gmail, Yahoo!
+Then tap on Add Account... and the next screen will display the types of email accounts you can setup on your iPhone or iPod touch: Microsoft Exchange, Mobile Me, Gmail, Yahoo!
 Mail, AOL Mail, or "Other".
-Tab on Other.
+Tap on Other.

-Enter your Hotmail email account information To add your Hotmail account, tab on Add Mail Account in the screen that loaded, to open the New Account screen that collects your email account information: display name, email address, password, and description.
+To add your Hotmail account, tap on Add Mail Account in the screen that loaded, to open the New Account screen that collects your email account information: display name, email address, password, and description.

 Under "Name", enter your name as you want it to appear to recipients when you email them from your Hotmail account.
 Type in your Hotmail email address in the form "userName@hotmail.com" under Address, and your Hotmail password in the Password text field.